hypertidy/contourPolys/README.md

   - group\_by region, segment and remove any segments that occur twice
   - join all remaining segments, and coerce to polygon

-Almost works … sorta, the unique segs per region thing is not working now …
+Almost works, removing repeated segments certainly works - but still we have to re-nest the rings which is hard.

+Ultimately I think straight-through with lists of sanitized fragments into the indexed cascaded union will be fastest.

 ``` r
 library(dplyr)